Syria forces hold hundreds in Latakia sports stadium

-AMMAN Syrian troops raided houses in a Sunni district of the besieged port of Latakia on Wednesday, arresting hundreds of people and taking them to a stadium after a four-day tank assault to crush protests against President Bashar al-Assad, residents said.
+AMMAN Syrian troops raided houses in a Sunni district of the besieged port of Latakia on Wednesday, residents said, arresting hundreds of people and taking them to a stadium after a four-day tank assault to crush protests against President Bashar al-Assad.

-Assad's forces attacked al-Raml, a seafront area named after a Palestinian refugee camp built in the 1950s, at the weekend as part of a fierce campaign to crush a five-month-old uprising.
+Assad forces attacked al-Raml al-Filistini (Palestinian sand), named after a refugee camp built in the 1950s, at the weekend, as part of a campaign to crush a five-month uprising, which has intensified against major urban centers of protest since the start of the Muslim holy month of Ramadan on August 1.

-Some Palestinians have joined in demonstrations against Assad, even though Syria hosts exiled leaders of the Islamist Palestinian Hamas movement and other Palestinian groups.

 Latakia is of particular significance to Assad, from Syria's minority Alawite community.
 The 45-year-old president, a self-declared champion of the Palestinian cause, comes from a village to the southeast, where his father is buried.
 The Assad family, along with friends, control the city's port and its finances.

-"Shelling and the sound of tank machineguns subsided today.
+"Shelling and the sound of tank machineguns subdued today.
 They are bussing hundreds to the Sports City from al-Raml.
-People who are picked up randomly from elsewhere in Latakia are also being taken there," said a resident.
+People who are picked up randomly from elsewhere in Latakia are also being take there," said a resident, referring to a complex that was venue for the Mediterranean Games in the 1980s.

 "Tanks are continuing to deploy, they are now in the main Thawra (revolution) street," said the resident, a university student who did not want to be identified.